Outdoor Idaho Production Staff

 “We tell Idaho’s stories, and our staff is always willing to go the extra mile to get those stories.
 It’s a real honor to share Idaho with fellow Idahoans.”
 Reichert lives in a log cabin he built in the mountains outside Idaho City.

-SAUNI SYMONDS produces, directs, writes, edits, and sometimes even shoots for Outdoor Idaho.
-Her shows have taken us to the top of some of Idaho's tallest peaks in “Summit Idaho,” into the slot canyons of the Owyhee outback in “Owyhee Canyoneers,” and through ice, wind, and snow for “Winter Grit”.
+SAUNI SYMONDS is the lead producer of Outdoor Idaho.
+She produces, directs, writes, edits, and sometimes even shoots for Outdoor Idaho.
+Her shows have taken us to the top of some of Idaho's tallest peaks in “Summit Idaho”; hundreds of feet beneath the surface into a secret limestone cave for “Idaho’s Middle Earth”; and through ice, wind, and snow for “Winter Grit.”
 Her contributions to Outdoor Idaho have garnered numerous awards, including regional Emmys.

 A fourth generation Idahoan, Sauni has also traveled nationally and internationally as a freelance producer, including a season with Independent Lens in San Francisco.

 Jay is an avid downhill skier and backpacker and has tromped through most of the wild places in Idaho, including all of Idaho's wilderness areas.
 He’s been known to ride his bike to work even in the winter time.
 Jay is also a still photographer whose work has been featured in books, magazines, cards and calendars.

 PAT METZLER is a director, editor and videographer of Outdoor Idaho; it is his job to blend pictures, sounds, and interviews into a coherent, aesthetically pleasing program, and he has edited some of our biggest projects, winning Emmys for shows like “50 Years of Wilderness” and “Idaho Geology, A Convergence of Wonders.”
 Pat is an avid whitewater enthusiast, someone equally at home in the outdoors and in the edit bay.